Sieabah/feathersjs-couchbase/README.md

 npm install feathersjs-couchbase --save
 ```

+## Changelog

+v2.0.0:

+- Change update to replace entire document instead of being an alias of patch.

 ### Warning about N1QL Injections

 This library only sanitizes *values* and *does not* sanitize any keys.
 It is a plan to build into the query builder